 After graduating from CSULB with a Bachelor of Science in Electrical Engineering, Holly Craig went to work for Spectron Development Labs, where she was part of a team developing state-of-the-art sensors incorporating lasers, optics, and holography to measure phenomena.
 The primary concentration was in the measurement of aerodynamic properties of missiles in wind tunnels.
 Transitioning to systems engineering, Craig became an R&D missile program manager at Perkin Elmer Applied Optics Operations, then coordinated between R&D, engineering, and manufacturing groups at Advanced Interventional Systems.
 In 1992, she and her husband launched Lake Forest-based Stratonics, which has become a leader in sensor technology that measures high temperatures of metal in additive manufacturing processes.
 Craig continues to be involved in technology development, as well as business activities.

-Mia Fujii, Director of License Compliance, Siemens Digital Industries
+Mia Fujii, Director of Academic Enablement, Siemens Digital Industries Software

 Mia Fujii has been responsible for sales, sales management, business development, services, new hire training programs, license compliance and academic programs throughout her 25-year career at Siemens.
 Author of the book, “Ladies…Make It Your Time Now,” Fujii has been a guest speaker at CSULB Society of Women Engineers chapter events, and other STEM events on campus.
 She is the recipient of Siemens Inner Circle, Golden Eagle, CEO, and Diversity Council awards, and received a Technology Star from the Women of Color organization.
 She holds a Bachelor of Science in Electrical Engineering from University of California, Irvine.
 Prior to Siemens, she held technical positions in support of electrical engineering software applications used to design electrical systems.